Hyper Decanting Wine

 *Nathan Myrhvold suggested between 30-60 seconds.
 We used three-quarters of a bottle and after each interval, we poured out of the blender, lowering the volume of wine in the blender.
 This could have affected our results.

-In our opinion, traditional decanting is still the gold standard.
+In our opinion, traditional wine decanting is still the gold standard.
 The wine is elegantly presented, and the wine experiences a less forced transformation that encourages the development of the wine’s bouquet.

-Hyper-decanting just sounds so super cool, and we had a lot of fun playing with it.
+Hyper-decanting wine just sounds so super cool, and we had a lot of fun playing with it.
 To be used with caution.
 If you intend to use this method, we recommend taste-testing until you are satisfied.
 This will completely horrify a traditional, die-hard wine connoisseur, but it is fun.